Morgan Foster Larson: Early life

-Morgan Foster Larson was born on June 15, 1882 in Perth Amboy, New Jersey to Peter and Regina (Knudson) Larson.
+Morgan Foster Larson was born on June 15, 1882, in Perth Amboy, New Jersey, to Peter and Regina (Knudson) Larson.
 His father was a Danish immigrant who arrived in the United States at the age of twenty-two and worked as a blacksmith.

 He attended Perth Amboy public schools before studying engineering at the Cooper Union Institute in New York City.
 Larson took night classes and worked in Perth Amboy during the day; by the time he graduated, he had logged over 60,000 miles of commuting.

-From 1907–1910 and again from 1923 to 1924, Larson served as Middlesex County engineer.
+From 1907 to 1910 and again from 1923 to 1924, Larson served as Middlesex County engineer.
 He also served as city engineer for Perth Amboy and township engineer for Woodbridge.

-State Senator
+State senator

 In 1921, Larson was elected to his first public office as a State Senator from Middlesex County.
 Though Larson was a Republican, he won three terms in the normally Democratic county.
 In 1925, he was elevated to Senate Majority Leader, and in 1926, he became Senate President.

 As Senator, Larson took a leading role in state transportation reform.
 The increasing popularity of automobiles in the 1920s, migration to the suburbs, and the resultant obsolescence of the New Jersey road system made transportation reform a salient popular issue.
 Working with Senators William B. McKay and Arthur N. Pierson of suburban Bergen and Union counties, respectively, Larson won backing for three ambitious transportation projects: the George Washington Bridge, the Outerbridge Crossing, and the Goethals Bridge.

 His high profile as a leader on transportation reform also established Larson as a statewide power, enabling his climb through the Republican hierarchy and shore up his standing in his Democratic home county.
 As Majority Leader in 1925, he reportedly "went along with the majority of members in anything they proposed," effectively building associations with the stronger Republican leaders.
 He also worked to build allegiances in Middlesex, where he retained a strong personal popularity despite the partisan leanings of the county.

 His greatest success as Senator was the passage of the 1927 highway system bill, which he sponsored.
 His bill provided for 1,700 miles of road improvements for an estimated $162 million.
 Perhaps more importantly, the Larson bill established a comprehensive plan for the construction of future highways, which put an end to acrimonious debates and pork-barrel highway bills that had stalled modernization.

 By 1927, Larson was already seen as a potential contender for Governor.
 He faced a stiff challenge for re-election from Frederic M. P. Pearse.
 Despite a vigorous campaign, Larson handily won with the largest plurality in the history of Middlesex County.